tobifinn/torch-assimilate/docs/source/user/algorithms/etkf.rst

 the ETKF, but only estimated in an inefficient way.

-As for the ETKF, the weights are estimated for either correlated :py:class:`pytassim.assimilation.filter.etkf.LETKFCorr` or uncorrelated :py:class:`pytassim.assimilation.filter.etkf.LETKFUncorr` observations.
+As for the ETKF, the weights are estimated for either correlated :py:class:`pytassim.assimilation.filter.letkf.LETKFCorr` or uncorrelated :py:class:`pytassim.assimilation.filter.letkf.LETKFUncorr` observations.
 The implementation further allows filtering in time based on linear propagation assumption :cite:`hunt_four-dimensional_2004` and ensemble smoothing.